-- 4. Zell is making his own hacky sacks to sell.
-He puts each hacky sack in a cubic box that has a length of $\frac{1}{3}$ ft. - a.
-How many hacky sacks will fit into a cubic box that is 1 foot on each edge?

-b.
-Zell wants to pack them in the shipping box pictured below.
+- 4. Zell is making hacky sacks to sell.
+Zell puts each hacky sack in a cubic box that has a length of $\frac{1}{3}$ ft. - a.
+How many hacky sacks will fit into a cubic box that is 1 foot on each edge? - b.
+Zell wants to pack them in the shipping box pictured to the right.
 How many hacky sacks can fit inside this box?